You'll Want To Wear Roksanda Ilinčić x lululemon In & Out Of The Gym

 Following in the footsteps of Stella McCartney x adidas and Victoria Beckham x Reebok, Roksanda’s latest collaboration is further confirmation that modern gymwear is seriously stepping it up a notch.
 Taking the practicality and comfort of workout gear and giving it a runway style makeover, the resulting clothes easily double up as everyday wear.
 Because who wants to dress that good and only have it seen by people in the gym?

-The 17-piece collection launches in stores and online on October 22, and includes a variety of longline puffer coats and billowing windbreakers as well as a multitude of brightly colored sports bras, leggings and running shorts.
-The collection also incorporates a series of luxe garments, including a multicolored hooded cape and flowing yoga skirt (although maybe avoid downward dog in this one).
+The 17-piece collection launches in stores and online on 22nd October and includes a variety of longline puffer coats and billowing windbreakers as well as a multitude of brightly coloured sports bras, leggings and running shorts.
+The collection also incorporates a series of luxe garments, including a multicoloured hooded cape and flowing yoga skirt (although maybe avoid downward dog in this one).

 Designed to "fit into every aspect of a woman’s day", the innovative use of water-resistant fabrics makes even the most sophisticated pieces in the collection fit for a sweaty workout.
 But the true appeal of these clothes is that you can go from the gym to the office without having to change in the public bathroom.